blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 )
 ```

-Here we call the <a href="/docs/python-sdk/blockchain-apis-sync/amount-out" target="_blank">amount_out</a> method of the API instance.
+Here we call the <a href="/docs/python-sdk/blockchain-apis-sync/amount-out" target="_blank">amount_out</a> method of the Blockchain APIs instance.
 </TabItem>
 <TabItem value="async-python" label="Python-Async">